23 Types of Lamps to Really Spruce Up Your Home Decor

 A column lamp is a floor lamp type that looks a lot like a tower or column rising up from the ground.
 These different types of lamps are usually rectangular but can be round.

-Many will feature several shelves on them for you to place trinkets and other decorative items.
+Many will feature several types of shelves on them for you to place trinkets and other decorative items.
 Some remain rectangular to the top while others culminate in a more typical bulb and shade style.

 The candelabra floor lamp may seem like a standard lamp until you turn it on.
 You'll find the standard base, pipe arm, and shade may seem regular, but inside you'll find several bulbs much like a candelabra or chandelier.